 There’s no user interface with radio, and most of radio’s listeners are in cars during the morning commute.
-A person has to take out their phone while driving, remember the number or website address they just hear, and call or click — while driving.
+A person has to take out their phone while driving, remember the number or website address they just heard, and call or click — while driving.
 Radio doesn’t have any form of direct engagement.

 Radio can lead to brand awareness and lift other types of more engaging advertising.

 It’s actually quite difficult to figure out how many people watch TV.
-Neilen provides the number of US households with TVs (about 119 million), but that doesn’t equate to people.
+Nielsen provides the number of US households with TVs (about 119 million), but that doesn’t equate to people.

 And TV is no longer a well-defined term that means broadcast over the airwaves or cable.

-There’s “linear” TV which is effectively streamed by the broadcaster and you watch whatever is being broadcast, there’s time-delayed (ex: DVR), connected TVs (delivered via the Internet), and OTT (over the top) is effectively TV content delivered on non-TV devices like phones.
+There’s “linear” TV streamed effectively by the broadcaster, and you watch whatever is being broadcasted.
+There’s time-delayed (ex: DVR), connected TVs (delivered via the Internet), and OTT (over the top) which is effectively TV content delivered on non-TV devices like phones.
 TV has really gotten quite unruly.

-Anyway, here’s a relevant chart I found from Nielsen.
-There aren’t hardcore numbers beside the percentage, but you get the point that TV has less reach than radio.
+Below is a relevant chart I found from Nielsen.
+There aren’t definitive numbers other than the percentage, but you still understand that TV has less reach than radio.

-But at least people are sitting on their couches and they have a laptop in the lap or a phone in hand, and they can navigate online much easier than engaging with radio.
+At least people are sitting on their couches, and they have a laptop in their lap or a phone in hand, and they can navigate online much easier than engaging with radio.